-Within the county in 2019, 30 percent of adults aged 20 and older self-report no active leisure time, based on the question: "During the past month, other than your regular job, did you participate in any physical activities or exercises such as running, calisthenics, golf, gardening, or walking for exercise?"
+Within the county in 2019, 25 percent of adults aged 20 and older self-report no active leisure time, based on the question: "During the past month, other than your regular job, did you participate in any physical activities or exercises such as running, calisthenics, golf, gardening, or walking for exercise?"

 One reason may be the lack of available public places for physical activity.
-For example, only 22 percent of county residents live within a half mile of a park, and there were only 11 recreation and fitness places within the county in 2019, resulting in a rate of 10.98 facilities per every 100,000 people.
-This is below both state and national averages.
+For example, only 26 percent of county residents live within a half mile of a park.
+That said, there were 120 recreation and fitness places within the county in 2019, resulting in a rate of 14.9 facilities per every 100,000 people, which is higher than state and national averages.